nvietto/blog/content/blog/webscraping/index.md

 If you share my passion for NFL stats, you might have considered getting some data to analyze or even predict outcomes.
 Instead of tediously inputting data into Excel, you can opt for a more efficient method - web scraping with {rvest} in R.

-Let's scrape the career stats of Jared Goff from the Detroit Lions 🦁
+Let's scrape the career stats of Jared Goff from my favorite team - the Detroit Lions 🦁

 ## Set up & Scrape